 Oh Bej!
 Oh Bej!
 (December 5–8, 2020)

 Another popular Milan Christmas market is “Oh Bej!
 Oh Bej!” in Piazza Castello which boasts a beautiful location near the Sforza Castle.
 Visitors can shop for home decors, handmade leather goods, scarves, and other gifts.
 Gastronomic delicacies are also a specialty at this fair, which is called by locals “Saint Ambrose Traditional Fair“ after the patron saint of Milan.

 Other markets to explore

-If the weather is rainy, an indoor Creatività Artigiana Market (dates not announced) in Piazza dei Mercanti could be a good choice.
+If the weather is rainy, an indoor Creatività Artigiana Market (December 05-13, 2020) in Piazza dei Mercanti could be a good choice.
 This Christmas market emphasizes Italian arts and crafts.
 Workshops on production techniques are often held during the fair.
 Green Christmas, near Piazza Spotorno, is dedicated to the promotion of a greener lifestyle.
 It features organic goods, food, and decor.
 The Christmas Market at East Market Milano is held only on weekends, featuring vintage and collectibles like toys, clothes, and jewelry.